NorfairKing/sydtest/README.md

 Randomisation happens at the test group level.
 The ordering of the tests within a test group is randomised and the ordering of test groups is randomised, but the ordering is not randomised _across_ test groups.
 This is because resource setups happen at the test group level, and we don't want multiple resource setups to happen concurrently if they were not meant to.

+### Configurable in three ways

+You can configure a test suite using flags, environment variables and configuration files.
+Try running your test suite with `--help` to see how that works.